Biscoff Cake

 As much as I love peanut butter and Nutella, the MVP of spreads is Biscoff cookie butter.
 Not only is it delicious on its own, but it’s fabulous when used in my Biscoff cake.

 Now, this isn’t your classic Biscoff cake recipe.
-Instead, it features a chocolate cake for the base with layers of Biscoff between each one and a thick coating on top.
-I’ve done this on purpose because a full-on cake would be a little too overpowering, and the combination of chocolate and Biscoff is just magic.
-My family request this for every birthday or celebration!
+Instead, it features a chocolate cake base with layers of Biscoff between each one, topped with a thick coating.
+I’ve done this on purpose because a full-on cake would be a little too overpowering (it’s SO sweet!).
+I’ve tested this recipe multiple times to find the perfect combination of chocolate and Biscoff.
+My family requests this for every birthday, celebration, or whenever they crave some cake (which is far too often).

 • Bakes in under 30 minutes.
 And the prep time before that is just as quick.